LeGai325/LeGai325.github.io/_pages/about.md

 - 2025.09-2030.06	Ph.D, [Institute for Network Sciences and Cyberspace(INSC)](https://www.insc.tsinghua.edu.cn/), **[Tsinghua University](https://www.tsinghua.edu.cn/)**.

 # News
+ - May 26, 2026 🎉 Our work SpecNet-Agent is accepted by IWQoS NetGenAI 2026!
  - May 14, 2026 🎉 Our work TED is accepted by USENIX Security 26!
  - Dec 08, 2025 🎉 Our work is accepted by INFOCOM 26!
  - Dec 05, 2025 🥈 Our team won the second prize in the IPv6 Technology Application Innovation Competition.